LuneWeb/docs/src/config.md

 # Config

-LuneWeb will try to read `luneweb.toml` from the path given to the `luneweb run` command
+LuneWeb will read `luneweb.toml` from the path given to the `luneweb run` command or the cwd

 ## Reference